roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

-# ArchLens - Product Overview
+# CloudArc - Product Overview

-## What is ArchLens?
+## What is CloudArc?

-ArchLens is an intelligent platform that helps organizations understand, improve, and manage their cloud architectures.
+CloudArc is an intelligent platform that helps organizations understand, improve, and manage their cloud architectures.
 Think of it as a smart assistant that analyzes your cloud infrastructure, identifies potential issues, and suggests improvements—all while learning from your organization's best practices.

 ---